quicwg/base-drafts/draft-ietf-quic-http.md

 the origin has a clear signal that the request was not processed and that the request is safe to retry.
 Propagating this error condition to the client as an HTTP/3 stream error of type H3_REQUEST_REJECTED allows the client to take the action it deems most appropriate.
-In the reverse direction the intermediary might deem it beneficial to pass on client request cancellations that are indicated by terminating a stream with H3_REQUEST_CANCELLED.
+In the reverse direction, the intermediary might deem it beneficial to pass on client request cancellations that are indicated by terminating a stream with H3_REQUEST_CANCELLED; see
+{{request-cancellation}}.

 Conversion between errors is described in the logical mapping.
 The error codes are defined in non-overlapping spaces in order to protect against accidental